Dhruvi267/Market_segment/README.md

    - Define Foursquare API credentials and version

 5. Explore First District in the Dataframe
-   - Get the district's name, latitude, and longitude values
+   - Get the neighborhoods's name, latitude, and longitude values
    - Create a GET request URL for Foursquare API to get top 100 venues within a radius of 500 meters
    - Send the GET request and examine the results
    - Clean the JSON response and structure it into a pandas dataframe

 6. Explore All postal codes in Toronto
    - Create a function to repeat the process for all postal codes
-   - Run the function to get venues for each district and create a new dataframe called district_venues
+   - Run the function to get venues for each neighborhoods and create a new dataframe
    - Check the properties of the resulting dataframe (size, number of venues, unique categories)

-7. Examine Each District
+7. Examine Each neighborhood
-   - Perform one hot encoding on the venue categories
    - Group rows by district and calculate the mean frequency of occurrence of each category
-   - Print each district along with the top 5 most common venues
+   - Print each neighborhood along with the top 5 most common venues
    - Create a new dataframe with venues in descending order

 8. Cluster postal codes